-- Bluetooth can create a linkage to the car's dashboard that enables any device to accept calls, hear music, or get directions from GPS.
+- Bluetooth can connect to the car's dashboard, enabling any device to accept calls, hear music, or get directions from GPS.
 This technique is quite helpful for those users who are busy driving on the roads and can't handle their phones.

 Different Types of Bluetooth Devices